 Research Ayurveda, practice things that sound inviting and test everything yourself!

-It’s been about three months since I was assessed and started eating truer to my panther nature, and I can honestly say that I’m amazed by how much more rested and energised I feel.
+It’s been about three months since I was assessed and started eating truer to my panther nature, and I can honestly say that I’m amazed by how much more rested and energized I feel.
 Wildly You’s focus on gut health is heavily vetted—studies have determined that intestinal microbiota influence everything from diabetes to depression—and the animal allegories made remembering to take care of my metabolism more of a novelty than a chore.
 (As a lover of personality quizzes, I definitely delighted in discovering the animals of anyone within earshot.

 Grossman says that anyone can implement Ayurvedic wellness into their lives in a real and manageable way: “Once you have a better understanding of your Animal Body Type, pick one or two changes you would like to make in your daily diet/lifestyle.
 Experiment with these alterations for six to 12 weeks and assess how your health is doing.
 Depending on what your gut says, continue or take a break.
 Research Ayurveda, practice things that sound inviting, and test everything yourself!”

 Next up!
 Don't miss these 13 must-try vegan makeup brands.